 Throughout this document, projects or project components that have funding will be included in the VPRA Budget.
-Projects or project components that do not currently have funding will be denoted as a Potential Project.
-Potential projects are included in the budget to demonstrate the full project costs.
+Projects or project components that do not currently have funding will be denoted as an Unfunded Project.
+Unfunded projects are included in the budget to demonstrate the full project costs.
 These projects require subsequent Board approval to authorize VPRA to advance them.